hreilly/gvwire-templates/README.md

 Designed for use with Activecampaign

 # Newsletter Template
-For each newsletter, the featured images should be created using the included PSD template, then optimized to under 25kb each.
+For each newsletter, the featured images should be created using the included PSD template, then optimized to in RIOT to under 25kb each.
 I typically lead with the orange overlay, but I have switched it up on occasion. "alt_text" should be changed to reflect the content of the image.

 The two featured stories link from both the image and the headline.
 Articles in the list only link from the single "Read More" line.
 If you're unsure of where to find any of the links, you can search the document for my (href="#") placeholders.